bfetler/project_management/README.md

 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not

-The *Iron Triangle* or *Triple Constraint.*   You can trade off project variables.
+The variables generally form a *Triple Constraint.*   You can trade off project variables, which may affect product quality.

 <img src="https://github.com/bfetler/project_management/blob/master/images/iron-triangle1.png" alt="iron triangle" />

-__Q:__ When to consider the triple constraint?
-+ At project start.
-+ When creating or adjusting different phases or sprints.
-+ Within a phase or sprint to meet a deadline.

 Examples of trade offs:
 + *If time estimates are too short:*